neuralmagic/sparseml/README.md

 - Sparsify your model using the downloaded recipe.
 - Transfer learn the model on your custom dataset.

-### 🌱 Training a Sparse Pretrained Model | NLP Token Classification Example
+### 🌱 Training a Sparse Pretrained Model | NLP Text Classification Example

 To get started, install the PyTorch version of SparseML: